djeghdjegh/Tweet-Similarity-Analysis-with-Transformer-Embeddings/README.md

 ###### Ensure the datasets are formatted correctly with the required columns (text, user, etc.) before running the code.

 ## Results
 ###### The project evaluates the text similarity model using precision, recall, and F1 score metrics on both the training and test datasets.
-The results are displayed in the console after running the script.